 In Cox’s Bazaar, compared to the use of generators, the installation of solar equipment would represent about 10 tons of CO2 avoided per year, which is not negligible.
-In addition, the project trains electricians directly involved in the renewable energy sector.
+Besides, the project trains electricians directly involved in the renewable energy sector.

-However, some poor quality kits are not repairable.
-In the long term, the three project partners wish to develop a recycling component for the batteries of the kits and these poor quality kits via a centralized collection and recovery system in the camps.
-Having trained people who are able to collect in the camps is a major asset.
+However, some inferior quality kits are not repairable.
+In the long term, the three project partners wish to develop a recycling component for the batteries and the poor quality kits via a centralized collection and recovery system in the camps.
+Having trained people who can collect in the camps is a signifiant asset.

 “E-waste management is an issue in the camps.
-It will be necessary to support the creation of channels, at least management and then recycling, to avoid direct pollution on the ground, especially in places such as camps that are located on muddy ground, which can be quickly flooded during the monsoon season and where waste management is therefore all the more complex.
+It will be necessary to support the creation of channels, at least of management, and then recycling, to avoid direct pollution on the ground, especially in places such as camps located on muddy ground, which can be quickly flooded during the monsoon season and where waste management is, therefore, all the more complex.
 “Tania Chauvin, Project Manager, Electricians sans frontières.

 Outcomes of the pilot project

 “Beyond security, having light recreates life.
 It allows people to rebuild themselves.
 “Hervé Gouyet, President of Electriciens sans frontières.

 The project finally went beyond a safety-focused intervention.
 The opening of lighted spaces allows people to leave their homes to recreate spaces of conviviality, especially in countries close to the equator where the sun sets at 6pm.
 Without installation, all activity stops at night.
 Having light during the hours after sunset means extending the social, family and community life of refugees.
 Under each light point, meetings and appointments can then be organized between the inhabitants of the camp.
 It is essential that these spaces continue to exist by being maintained.